Keflon/FunctionZero.CommandZero/README.md

 Commands can be given multiple guard implementations, though individual guard implementations can only be added once
 *CAUTION* Watch out for deadlock if you use the same Guard across multiple Pages.
-**Recommendation:** Implement `IGuard` in your ViewModel base class, e.g. by delegating to an instance of BasicGuard, so you can use the ViewModel ('this') as your Guard.<br/>
+**Recommendation:** Implement `IGuard` in your ViewModel base class, e.g. by delegating to an instance of BasicGuard, so you can use the ViewModel ('this') as your Guard.

 ```csharp
 AddGuard(IGuard guard)